aleshaleksey/fansys23/base-rules.md

 Advantage represents factors that mitigate some potential of failure, but do not improve the best result.
 For example a sharp knife makes it easier to gut a rabbit, but does not increase the amount of meat one can harvest (a rabbit only has a rabbit worth of meat).

 Disadvantage represents factors that negate some potential for success, but do not make the worst result any more catastrophic.
+For example trying to run with shoes tied together increases a character's chance of falling (disadvantage on acrobatics perhaps), but the worst possible fall is no more dramatic than normal.

 A positive modifier (bonus) represents factors that make a task easier and have a potential to improve the best result.
 For example, a tailwind will give a bonus when trying to travel further in a day's sailing.
 This is because the speed is actually increased, making it possible to travel further.